 This algorithm assumes the grid spacing can be represented by its cell diagonal.
 It can be adapted to allow for symbols that are aligned parallel to grid axes or for rectangular cells.

 The Figures below illustrate the use of this algorithm.
-Error!
-Reference source not found. depicts a grid coverage feature symbolised by arrows of dimensions varying according to the value of an attribute at the grid point.
-Error!
-Reference source not found. depicts the same data thinned with Rmax = 0.5 (outline-only arrows are suppressed).
-Error!
-Reference source not found. depicts the thinning of the same data with Rmax = 0.33.
+Figure G-1-1 depicts a grid coverage feature symbolised by arrows of dimensions varying according to the value of an attribute at the grid point.
+Figure G-1-2. depicts the same data thinned with Rmax = 0.5 (outline-only arrows are suppressed).
+Figure G-1-3 depicts the thinning of the same data with Rmax = 0.33.
 The nominal dimensions and parameters for the three cases are:

 Grid spacing at the display scale (D): 36mm (grid diagonal).